open-telemetry/oteps/text/entities/0264-resource-and-entities.md

 Where `Result` is the equivalent of error channel in the language of choice (e.g. in Go this would be `entities, err := e.detectEntities()`).

+An Entity Detector MUST NOT provide two entities of the same entity type (e.g. two `host` or two `service` entities).

 #### Entity Merging and Resource

 The most important aspect of this design is how Entities will be merged to construct a Resource.